 With sound mentoring and exposure to the depth of understanding brought by experts in the field, the Birdlings Entrepreneurship Program bridges this gap and guides students from concept to creation, fulfilling the potential of their ideas and passions.

 Birdlings Entrepreneurship inspires young women to be future founders, creating globally scalable companies to solve global problems.Ex-student & Birdlings Mentor

-In partnership with Richard Crookes Constructions, our Student Engagement Program is aimed at ensuring students develop an understanding of the Innovation Centre during its construction to maximise the learning opportunities the project provides.
+In partnership with Richard Crookes Constructions, our Student Engagement Program is aimed at ensuring students develop an understanding of our new Spiritus building during its construction to maximise the learning opportunities the project provides.